FormidableLabs/spectacle/CONTRIBUTING.md

 For exceptional circumstances, here is a quick guide to manually publish from a local machine using changesets.

 1. Add a changeset with `pnpm changeset`.
 Generate the changeset file, review it, and commit it.
 2. Make a version.
-Due to our `changesets/changelog-github` package you will need to create a personal token and pass it to the environment.
+Due to our changelog formatting package you will need to create a personal token and pass it to the environment.
    ```shell
    GITHUB_TOKEN=<INSERT TOKEN> pnpm run version
    ```